mozilla/open-innovation-curriculum/interviewing-users-for-mozilla/content.md

 #####To complete this section:

 * Embrace How Other People See the World !
-Read Chapter 2 of your book "Interviewing Users", and ensure you can answer these self-assessment questions.
-* Read Chapter 3 of your book "Interviewing Users".
+Read Chapter 2 & 3 of our book.
-* Create Screening List: Remix this Thimble template or another shareable format of your choice.
+* Create Screening List.
-* Using a shareable format of your choice, create a field guide for the "Large Screen Experience".
+* Using a shareable format of your choice, create a field guide for the "IoT and Mozilla".
 Check Figure 3.5 in your book for an example.
-* Share links to your work (and anything else you want to share), on Discourse for this weeks topic.
+* [Share links to your work]("https://discourse.mozilla-community.org/t/interviewing-users-for-mozilla-interview-planning/2229) (and anything else you want to share), on Discourse for this weeks topic.

 ### Self Assessment